 Uncle Joe’s Barbecue – If you’ve got a craving for BBQ during your trip to St. John, then look no further than Uncle Joe’s.
 Some even say they serve the best ribs on the island.
 I would recommend trying the combo plate to get the full experience.

 La Tapa – La Tapa has been a St. John staple for over 20 years.
-The menu changes nightly so that the dishes include only the best available ingredients.
-La Tapa specializes in Spanish wine, so sit outside and enjoy some tapas and a glass, or two, of wine.
+The menu changes nightly so the dishes include only the best available ingredients.
+La Tapa also specializes in Spanish wine, so sit outside and enjoy some tapas and a glass, or two, of wine.

 The Tap and Still – Kind of like Five Guys, but with alcohol.
 Don’t expect your food to come out on fancy plates though.
 The burgers are wrapped in foil and and your order will arrive in a brown paper bag.

 Woody’s – Woody’s is like a dive bar without the dive – if you can imagine that.
 The food is good and the drinks are even better.
 Happy Hour is every day from 3:00-6:00pm, so it gets a little crowded during those times.
 Try the Shark Bites – they are amazing.
 And no, it’s not really shark, it’s just blackened Mahi.